DIVAYBHARATHI/AtliQ-Hospitality-Analysis-PowerBI/README.md

 **Learnt things from this Project**

-Learnt to build a new visual using matrix table, which can be utilized for different purpose of analyze.
+   - *Learnt to build a new visual using matrix table, which can be utilized for different purpose of analyze.*

-Based on research into hotel cancellation polices followed by different hotels, understood that most hotels do not charge a cancellation fee if the booking is canceled before three months of booking date.
+   - *Based on research into hotel cancellation polices followed by different hotels, understood that most hotels do not charge a cancellation fee if the booking is canceled before three months of booking date.*

-If the booking is cancelled after that, the charge ranges from 60 to 90% of the booking cost.
+   - *If the booking is cancelled after that, the charge ranges from 60 to 90% of the booking cost.*

-Learnt, how to use bookmarks and selection for different purposes.
-(Page navigation and clear filter button in the dashboard was achieved using bookmarks and selection.
+   - *Learnt, how to use bookmarks and selection for different purposes.
+(Page navigation and clear filter button in the dashboard was achieved using bookmarks and selection.*

-Tried using color palette and stick with those colors throughout the dashboard (Color palette link)
+   - *Tried using color palette and stick with those colors throughout the dashboard (Color palette link)*

 **Some Important insights from the Dashboard.**

-Mumbai leads in revenue generation with (668.6 M), followed by Bangalore, Hyderabad and Delhi
+  - *Mumbai leads in revenue generation with (668.6 M), followed by Bangalore, Hyderabad and Delhi*

-AtliQ Exotica outperforms all 7 type of property type, generating 320 Million in revenue.
+  - *AtliQ Exotica outperforms all 7 type of property type, generating 320 Million in revenue.*

-It has a rating of 3.62, an occupancy rate of 57% and cancellation rate of 24.4%.
+  - *It has a rating of 3.62, an occupancy rate of 57% and cancellation rate of 24.4%.*

-AtliQ Bay has the highest occupancy rate at 66%.
+  - *AtliQ Bay has the highest occupancy rate at 66%.*

-Week 24 recorded the peak revenue 139.6 million.
-Among all
+  - *Week 24 recorded the peak revenue 139.6 million.
+Among all*

-In terms of both occupancy and rating, Delhi leads, followed by Hyderabad, Mumbai, Bangalore.
+  - *In terms of both occupancy and rating, Delhi leads, followed by Hyderabad, Mumbai, Bangalore.*

-AtliQ faced a loss of approximately 298million due to cancellations.
+  - *AtliQ faced a loss of approximately 298million due to cancellations.*

-Elite type rooms experience the highest number of booking but also have a higher cancellation rate

-AtliQ Hospitality Analysis – PowerBI
+  - *Elite type rooms experience the highest number of booking but also have a higher cancellation rate at AtliQ Hospitality Analysis – PowerBI*